 A major reason that people do not ride bikes—of any type—is because of safety concerns.
 Here, too, technology can offer multiple solutions.

 Technology can help protect bikers from social dangers as well.
-Female cyclists, in particular, can be at risk of being physically attacked,67 and are often subjected to verbal abuse from drivers or male cyclists about their clothing, speed, body size, or even the merits of bicycling while pregnant.68 To help combat these issues, manufacturers are beginning to integrate increasingly high-quality cameras into helmets, lights, and bikes.
-Filming antisocial behavior does not address the root of the problem, but it may deter or dampen it.
+Female cyclists, in particular, can be at risk of being physically attacked,67 and are often subjected to verbal abuse from drivers or male cyclists about their clothing, speed, body size, or even the merits of bicycling while pregnant.68 To help combat these issues, manufacturers are beginning to integrate increasingly high-quality cameras into helmets, lights and bikes.
+Filming antisocial behaviour does not address the root of the problem, but it may deter or dampen it.
 Not only can this improve safety for women riders, but it may also help increase overall bicycling participation rates, which tend to be higher in markets where women feel safe bicycling.
-In the Netherlands, Germany, and Denmark, for instance, there is minimal difference between male and female participation rates in cycling, and overall bicycling rates are among the highest in the world.69 On the other hand, one study of trends in the United States, the United Kingdom, Canada, and Australia found that male cyclists outnumbered female cyclists by about two to one.70 In New York and London, about three-quarters of commuter cyclists are male.71
+In the Netherlands, Germany and Denmark, for instance, there is minimal difference between male and female participation rates in cycling and overall cycling rates are among the highest in the world.69 On the other hand, one study of trends in the United States, the United Kingdom, Canada and Australia found that male cyclists outnumbered female cyclists by about two to one.70 In New York and London, about three-quarters of commuter cyclists are male.71

 In some cities, effective road redesign has prompted notable habit changes.
-London has invested hundreds of millions of dollars in creating standalone bike lanes.
-Partly as a result, cycle journeys in the city grew by 5 percent in 2018, with more than 4 million kilometers traveled by bike each day.75 The deployment of a dedicated bike lane on one of London’s busiest bridges, which required the removal of a lane previously used for cars, enabled a 5 percent increase in the number of people crossing the bridge during peak usage hours.76 On the flip side, city planning that fails to consider bicyclists’ needs can drive bicycling participation rates down.
-For instance, the proportion of adults bicycling five times a week in Cambridge, UK fell from 32 percent in 2016 to 29 percent in 2017, a decline attributed partly to developers’ failure to incorporate bicyclists into plans for new streets, road junctions, and bicycle parking.77
+London has invested hundreds of millions of pounds in creating standalone bike lanes.
+Partly as a result, cycle journeys in the city grew by 5 per cent in 2018, with more than 4 million kilometres travelled by bike each day.75 The deployment of a dedicated bike lane on one of London’s busiest bridges, which required the removal of a lane previously used for cars, enabled a 5 per cent increase in the number of people crossing the bridge during peak usage hours.76 On the flip side, city planning that fails to consider cyclists’ needs can drive bicycling participation rates down.
+For instance, the proportion of adults cycling five times a week in Cambridge, UK fell from 32 per cent in 2016 to 29 per cent in 2017, a decline attributed partly to developers’ failure to incorporate cyclists into plans for new streets, road junctions and bicycle parking.77

-New tools to analyze traffic flow can further improve data quantity and quality.
+New tools to analyse traffic flow can further improve data quantity and quality.
 Vivacity Labs has developed an AI tool that can classify road users by transport type from a video feed.
-Unlike older automated methods that rely on weight to trigger a response, this technology can be used to count bikes and pedestrians as well as heavier cars, buses, and trucks.81
+Unlike older automated methods that rely on weight to trigger a response, this technology can be used to count bikes and pedestrians as well as heavier cars, buses and trucks.81

 Bicycles and bike accessories themselves can be fitted with location and motion sensors to yield useful data.
-In the United Kingdom, Manchester’s city council subsidized a program that equipped bikers with See.Sense lights to capture data on routes, journey times, problem spots such as potholes, and key pinch points or stoppages.82 The council used the aggregated and anonymized data to understand what routes cyclists were using and where safety concerns were highest due to factors such as lack of infrastructure, adverse road conditions, or overexposure to traffic.
+In the United Kingdom, Manchester’s city council subsidised a programme that equipped bikers with See.Sense lights to capture data on routes, journey times, problem spots such as potholes and key pinch points or stoppages.82 The council used the aggregated and anonymised data to understand what routes cyclists were using and where safety concerns were highest due to factors such as lack of infrastructure, adverse road conditions, or overexposure to traffic.

 Bicycles aren’t the only two-wheeled vehicle people use to get around.
 The “micromobility” sector also includes e-scooters,83 which have attracted a great deal of attention in a number of locales.

-In association with national and local governments, health care systems could use data models to predict the long-term financial benefits of health improvements driven by behavioral modification programs.
+In association with national and local governments, health care systems could use data models to predict the long-term financial benefits of health improvements driven by behavioural modification programmes.
 These analyses could then be fed into cost models for the redesign of cities and towns to encourage more bicycling.